The Medical Billing Process

 There are several options for entering data.
-The software we use is called Kareo.
-If you choose to use Kareo’s EHR or one of Kareo’s partner EHRs, the data is imported directly into the system.
-You can also enter the data directly into Kareo.
+The software we use is called Tebra.
+If you choose to use Tebra’s EHR or one of Tebra’s partner EHRs, the data is imported directly into the system.
+You can also enter the data directly into Tebra.
 Alternatively, if you are able to get us the data on an Excel spreadsheet, we can upload it directly.
 If none of these are a good option for you, you can send us the data on paper, and we will enter it manually.

 How do we exchange patient data and other information?

 We are flexible about how we exchange information with you, and we have several HIPAA compliant options.
 These include electronic transmissions, U.S. mail, and fax.
 Documents can also be uploaded directly into Tebra.
 In addition, we use a secure, HIPAA compliant email system.
 We customize information exchange in each case to suit your practice needs.